halfelf/bybit-async-rs/README.md

 This library borrows code from Flavio Oliveira (wisespace-io)'s [work](https://github.com/wisespace-io/binance-rs).
 Thanks for his excellent library!

+This repo is at its early stage, not all requests/websockets are implemented.
+However, the related mechanism is already there, adding support for new requests/websocket events should only require [several lines of code](#missing-endpoints-you-can-add-it-easily).
+PRs are very welcomed!

 ## Risk Warning

 It is a personal project, use at your own risk.
 I will not be responsible for your investment losses.